 The Japanese Friendship Garden has plenty of paths to explore.
 Keep an eye out for koi fish; they were born in Japan and hand-selected for the Garden by the Koi Club of San Diego, who proudly maintain the fish and pond.

-You'll always find something new and exciting at the San Diego Art Institute.
-Founded in 1941, SDAI has remained the premier organization showcasing contemporary art and artists from the Southern California/Baja Norte region, with a focus on San Diego County.
+You'll always find something new and exciting at the Institute of Contemporary Art, San Diego (Formerly San Diego Art Institute.
+Founded in 1941, ICA (Formerly SDAI) has remained the premier organization showcasing contemporary art and artists from the Southern California/Baja Norte region, with a focus on San Diego County.

 Interested in exploring the human experience?
 Museum of Us, the city's only museum devoted to anthropology, will help you do it with dynamic exhibitions such as Beerology and Race: Are We So Different?

 Next, spend time wandering the beautiful galleries of The San Diego Museum of Art.
 The Museum's holdings include a fine selection of European old masters, 19th and 20th-century American art, an encyclopedic Asian collection, and growing collections of contemporary and Latin American art.

 There's more art to discover across the way at the Timken Museum.
 See European old masters, 19th-century American art, and Russian icons.
 The collection also includes the only Rembrandt painting on public display in San Diego.

 Stroll down El Prado to check out one of the few institutions in the country devoted to photography, film and video.
 The Museum of Photographic Arts' collections represent the entire history of photography, its aesthetic movements, and technological advancements.

 There's a whole tiny world to explore at the San Diego Model Railroad Museum.
 With more than 115 scale miles of track, see models of local railroad lines like the San Diego and Arizona Eastern and the Cabrillo Southwestern.
 Be on the lookout for whimsical details—like a shark in a swimming pool!